usbarmory/mxs-dcp/README.md

 NXP Data Co-Processor (DCP) - Linux driver
 ==========================================

-The NXP Data Co-Processor (DCP) is a built-in hardware module that implements a dedicated AES cryptographic engine for encryption/decryption operations.
+The NXP Data Co-Processor (DCP) is a built-in hardware module for specific NXP SoCs¹ that implements a dedicated AES cryptographic engine for encryption/decryption operations.

 A device specific random 256-bit OTPMK key is fused in each SoC at manufacturing time, this key is unreadable and can only be used by the DCP for